Never complain, never explain

-"Never complain, never explain" is a public relations strategy that has been become particularly associated with the British royal family.
+"Never complain, never explain" is a public relations strategy that has become particularly associated with the British royal family.

 Origins

-The phrase is believed to have originated with the Prime Minister of the United Kingdom, Benjamin Disraeli.
-It was attributed to Disraeli by John Morley in 1903, as quoted in Morley's Life of William Ewart Gladstone with the saying originating from "Maxims for a Statesman" by Benjamin Jowett, the Master of Balliol College, Oxford, written between 1873-76.
+The phrase is believed to have originated with the prime minister of the United Kingdom, Benjamin Disraeli.
+It was attributed to Disraeli by John Morley in 1903, as quoted in Morley's Life of William Ewart Gladstone with the saying originating from "Maxims for a Statesman" by Benjamin Jowett, the Master of Balliol College, Oxford, written between 1873 and 1876.
 One of Jowett's 11 maxims was "never quarrel, never explain, never hate, never fret, never fail".
 The surgeon and writer Robert Tuttle Morris wrote in his 1915 book Doctors vs. Folks that "It is well to follow the rule to 'Never complain, never explain'.
 A man is judged by his character as a whole – not by individual acts."

 The writer Walter Bagehot in his 1867 work The English Constitution wrote of the British royal family that "Above all things our royalty is to be reverenced, and if you begin to poke about it you cannot reverence it...
 Its mystery is its life.
 We must not let in daylight upon magic".
-Bagehot's views have been seen as a precursor of "Never complain, never explain", and Queen Victoria and her descendents followed his advice.
+Bagehot's views have been seen as a precursor of "Never complain, never explain", and Queen Victoria and her descendants followed his advice.
 Lady Elizabeth Bowes-Lyon (the future Queen Elizabeth The Queen Mother) gave a newspaper interview after her engagement to Prince Albert, Duke of York (the future King George VI) which reportedly enraged his father, King George V. She never subsequently spoke or commented on royal issues.

 The motto became particularly associated with Queen Elizabeth II and was perceived as crucial to the success of her long reign.